 All the minerals which are dissolved in water are used to convert sugar into proteins, fats, and carbohydrates.
 These food components act as the source of energy for other heterotrophic animals and plants.
 Glucose is synthesized by this process and converted into different compounds like cellulose and starch which is stored in different parts of the plant.

-To know more about Autotrophic nutrition, visit Byju’s.
+To know more about autotrophic nutrition, and autotroph examples, keep visiting BYJU’S.